-As of December 31, 2018, the Company had approximately \$225 million of Federal NOLs available to offset future taxable income expiring from 2030 through 2036.
+As of December 31, 2018, the Company had approximately \$225 million of federal NOLs available to offset future taxable income expiring from 2030 through 2036.
 In accordance with Section 382 of the Internal Revenue code, the usage of the Company's NOLs could be limited in the event of a change in ownership.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the period when those temporary differences become deductible.
-If a change of ownership did occur, there would be an annual limitation on the usage of the Company's losses, which is available through 2036.

-The Company performed an analysis and determined that it has had ownership changes of greater than 50% over a 3 year testing period.
+The Company performed an analysis and determined that it has had ownership changes of greater than 50% over a 3-year testing period.
 The last ownership change was determined to be in 2015.
 Based on a market capitalization of \$124.5 million and using an applicable federal rate of 2.5%, the annual limitation would be approximately \$3.0 million.
-Post change losses from June 3, 2015 through December 31, 2016 would not be subject to 382 limitations.
-Additionally, the Company would be able to further increase NOL limitations by the realized built in gain on the sale of PCT in May of 2017.
+Post change losses generated after June 2, 2015 would not be subject to 382 limitations.
+Additionally, the Company would be able to increase NOL limitations by the realized built in gain on the sale of PCT in May of 2017.

 The Company applies the FASB's provisions for uncertain tax positions.
-The Company utilizes the two-step process to determine the amount of recognized tax benefit.
-For tax positions meeting the more-likely-than-not threshold, the amount recognized in the consolidated financial statements is the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement with the relevant tax authority.
 The Company recognizes interest and penalties associated with certain tax positions as a component of income tax expense.

-As of March 31, 2019, management does not believe the Company has any material uncertain tax positions that would require it to measure and reflect the potential lack of sustainability of a position on audit in its financial statements.
-The Company will continue to evaluate its uncertain tax positions in future periods to determine if measurement and recognition in its financial statements is necessary.
+As of June 30, 2019, management does not believe the Company has any material uncertain tax positions.
 The Company does not believe there will be any material changes in its unrecognized tax positions over the next year.

-The Company completed the audit of its federal tax returns for the years 2012 and 2013 during the fourth quarter of 2016.
-The audit resulted in an adjustment to the Company's NOL carryforward.
-For years prior to 2014, the federal statute of limitations is closed for assessing tax.
+For years prior to 2015, the federal statute of limitations is closed for assessing tax.
 The Company's state tax returns remain open to examination for a period of three to four years from date of filing.
-The Company ceased doing business in China in 2012.
-After 2012, the Company had no foreign tax filing obligations.
-The foreign returns filed for 2012 and prior are subject to examination for five years.